PIM vs MDM: A Comprehensive Comparison

 PIM vs MDM Cover Image

-Below, we explain what PIM and MDM are, their differences and strengths, and how you can choose the most fitting system that meets your business's needs.
+Below, we explain in more detail what PIM and MDM are, what their respective strengths are, and how you can choose the most appropriate system for your business.

-To get a quick summary of this guide, check out the key takeaways section at the end, or watch the video below.
+For a quick summary, check out the key takeaways in the following section, or watch the video below.

 What is Product Information Management (PIM)?

-• Consolidate all product information in one place: No more data silos or the need to work with multiple Excel spreadsheets.
-With a single source of truth for all product data, managing, adding, or updating data has become a simple task—just do it once and it will be synced across all systems, ready to be used by everyone in your team.
-Even data from external data sources (like an ERP, CRM, and suppliers' databases) can be easily pulled with the use of an API.
+1. Consolidate all product information in one place.
+With a single source of truth for all product data, managing, adding or updating data becomes a simple task — you only need to do it once, and it's synchronized across all systems, ready to be used by your team or partners.

-• Standardize product information: Different systems tend to present data in their own format that is different from others.
-This inconsistency causes data quality issues that can derail your sales and marketing efforts.
-PIM solves this problem by making all data conform to a set of predefined rules and validations, resulting in a uniform format.
-By establishing standardization rules for different data types, such as units of measurement, dates, and categories, you will get a clear and comprehensive catalog of your product data that is ready for use.
+2. Standardize product information.
+Different systems and teams may represent data in their own way, such as the date in a format other than day/month/year.
+This inconsistency leads to data quality issues that can derail your sales and marketing efforts.
+PIM solves this problem by ensuring that all data conforms to a set of predefined rules and validations, resulting in a consistent and clear format.

-Early PIM systems were designed to simply collect and store a variety of product information and digital assets from other data sources.
-In this day and age, however, PIM solutions can do so much more than just be a data repository; they can drive online sales.
+Early PIM systems were designed simply to collect and store a variety of product information and digital assets from other data sources.
+Today, however, PIM solutions can do so much more than just be a data repository; they can drive online sales.

 PIM consolidates data from other sources then publishes to multiple channelsPIM stores data pulled from several other sources in a single system, which allows for an easy management and enrichment process, before distributing them to other channels.

-Not only can it store information such as a product's name, description, category, and other attributes, but it is also equipped with market and language support, as well as digital asset management capabilities to store images, videos, and PDFs.
+Not only can it store information such as a product's name, description, category and other attributes, but it also comes with market and language support, as well as digital asset management capabilities to store images, videos, and PDFs, and create product descriptions using AI.

 Benefits of PIM